Small scale equidistribution of Hecke eigenforms at infinity: Computing the quantum variance

 Analogous to \cite[p.
-781]{LuoSarnak:2004a} we find that by using successive Euler--Maclaurin summation on the $d_i$ sums (\cite[Eq.
-(4.20)]{IwaniecKowalski:2004a}), followed by Poisson summation on the $r$ sum and on the $k$ sum we have that also in this case Theorem \ref{thm:calculating-variances} holds with
+781]{LuoSarnak:2004a}, by using successive Euler--Maclaurin summation on the $d_i$ sums, see \cite[Eq.
+(4.20)]{IwaniecKowalski:2004a}, followed by Poisson summation on the $r$ sum and on the $k$ sum we have that in this case Theorem \ref{thm:calculating-variances} holds with

 with error term $O(\max{K^{1/2-3\theta/2+\e},1})$, and the same type of implied constant.
 Here $\tilde \W_i(y)=(\W_i^\prime (y)y^2)^\prime$ and $2b_2(y)=B_2(y-\lfloor y \rfloor)$, where $B_2(y)=y^2-y+{1}/{6}$ is the second order Bernoulli polynomial.
 Note that the $y_i$ integrals vanishes for $t$ sufficiently small so the $t$-integral converges (although not absolutely).